-Also known as feline scabies, notoedric mange is a highly contagious and intensely itchy skin disease caused by the mite ‘Notoedres cati‘.
+Also known as feline scabies, notoedric mange is a rare but highly contagious and intensely itchy skin disease caused by the mite ‘Notoedres cati‘.
 These mites are closely related to the Sarcoptic mange mite, which causes mange in dogs.

 Notoedres cati is found worldwide.
 While rare, they affect cats of any age, breed, and sex.
 The mites are approximately 0.2mm in length.

 The head and neck are generally affected although mites can also infect the forelegs, paws, and genitalia, especially if the condition has been allowed to go untreated.
 The spread of mites is believed to be caused by the cat’s grooming behaviour and also sleeping habits, as most cats like to sleep curled up.

 The fertilized females work their way deep into the epidermis, forming tunnels where they deposit their eggs.

 Notoedres cati spends their entire life cycle on the cat.
 The mite burrows into the cat’s skin.
 Along the way, the female lays her eggs.
 Six-legged larvae emerge.
 After feeding, the skin is shed and the eight-legged, sexually mature nymph appears.
 Following several skin molts, the mature adult male is formed.
 The life cycle of notoedres cati is completed in 2 weeks.

 The first sign of notoedric mange is usually intense pruritis (intense itching) along with hair loss and a thick/crusty and scabby appearance to the skin, especially on the tip of the ears.
 It then progresses to the face and neck, and if untreated can progress to other parts of the body particularly the feet and genital area.